Gleejr/Configure-ad/README.md

 <h3>Setup Resources in Azure</h3>

 <p>
-1. In the Azure portal, type in resource groups in the seach bar above and click on resource groups.
+1. In the Azure portal, enter "resource groups" into the search bar above, then select the "Resource Groups" option.
 </p>

 <p>